 Tesla's Musk hints of battery capacity jump ahead of industry event

-SEOUL, Aug 25 (Reuters) - Tesla Inc's TSLA.O chief executive Elon Musk has suggested the U.S. electric carmaker may be able to mass produce longer-life batteries with 50% more energy density in three to four years.
+SEOUL, Aug 25 (Reuters) - Tesla Inc TSLA.O CEO Elon Musk has suggested the U.S. electric carmaker may be able to mass produce batteries with 50% more energy density in three to four years, which could even enable electric airplanes.

-Tesla said its Battery Day will take place on the same day as its 2020 annual meeting of shareholders on Sept.
-22.
+His comments came as speculation is growing about announcements at Tesla's anticipated "Battery Day" event where it is expected to reveal how it has improved its battery performance.

+Musk said last year that for electric flight to work, the energy density of batteries needed to improve to over 400 Wh/kg, a threshold which may be achieved in five years.

-The electric car manufacturer also showed a background image where a number of dots are clustered in line formations, sparking speculation among media and fans about what it will reveal at the event. (https://www.tesla.com/2020shareholdermeeting)
+The electric car manufacturer also showed an image where a number of dots are clustered in line formations, sparking speculation among media and fans about what it will reveal at the event. (https://www.tesla.com/2020shareholdermeeting)

 South Korean battery expert Park Chul-wan said the image may hint at "silicon nanowire anode," a breakthrough technology which can potentially increase both battery energy density and battery life sharply.